VaderAI/Remote-Discord-Client-Installation/desc.md

 # Remote-Discord-Client-Installation
 It is not confirmed whether this type of tech is bannable or not bannable in discord, since a bot token is used rather than a user token, so use at your own risk.

+This bot is based on the online IDE platform, Repl.it.